erkanerol/erkanerol.github.io/content/post/debugging-k8s-services.md

 ## Summary

 - If you need to access a service without exposing it to public, `kubectl port-forward` is enough.
 - If you need to run a service locally for debugging and your service needs to access other services on k8s, `kubefwd` is enough.
-It manages DNS entries in your local machine and opens a one-way tunnel from your machine to cluster.
+It manages DNS entries in your local machine and opens a one-way tunnel from your machine to cluster for the dependencies of your service.
 - If you need to run a service locally for debugging and your application has some consumers in the cluster as well,`telepresence` is your tool.
 It opens two-way network channel and it forwards requests from cluster to your local instance as well.

 <br>

 p.s.
 Admission webhooks in Kubernetes are similar to `service-middle`.
-They receives some requests from API server and they may send some requests to other services in the cluster.
+They receive some requests from api-server and they may send some requests to other services in the cluster.
 Therefore, `telepresence` is a useful tool for debugging admission webhooks.
 In the next blog post, I am going to explain how to debug validating webhooks.